 Hello!
 Welcome to the Saltonstall Farm.

-Long before it belonged to the Saltonstalls, this land was home to the N’dakinna, which is the traditional ancestral homeland of the Abenaki, Pennacook and Wabanaki Peoples past and present.
-We acknowledge and honor with gratitude the land and waterways and the alnobak (people) who have stewarded N’dakinna throughout the generations*.
-Settlers colonized the Seacoast region in 1638.
-This cow barn was built around 1840, although we're not entirely certain when.
 Dr. Henry Saltonstall, a Bostonian, served as a US Army field surgeon in Europe during WWII.
 He bought a small farm in rural Stratham, New Hampshire after the war to be near his brother, who lived nearby in Exeter.
 Dr. Saltonstall served the local community as a small town doctor for nearly fifty years.
 All of the old timers in the area have stories about Dr. Saltonstall mending broken bones or removing angry appendixes.
 His daughter, Caroline Saltonstall, grew up on the farm.
 She used to ride her horses with her brothers and sister on the main roads of Stratham.
 Caroline grew up and married Buck Robinson, and they took over the farm in 1991.
 Caroline and Buck ran an organic, pick-your-own berry farm that they called Berry Hill Farm.
 Caroline and Buck had two children: Sophie and Winslow.
 Sophie grew up knowing she wanted to live on the farm, and in 2019 she married K. Kyle Blume.
 They took Saltonstall as their last name and are beginning a new era as the current stewards of the property, now known as the Saltonstall Farm.
-At the Saltonstall Farm, our family uses organic practices to produce delicious fruits to be distributed and sold in the Seacoast region.
-We also provide a joyful place for our community to join and celebrate life’s sacred moments. *Land acknowledgement from https://indigenousnh.com/land-acknowledgement/ |
+The Saltonstalls have three small children and they cherish being part of the Stratham community.
+The Saltonstall Farm uses organic practices to produce delicious fruits to be distributed and sold in the Seacoast region.
+They also provide a joyful place to join and celebrate life’s sacred moments.
+They couldn't be more grateful for your support as they navigate the challenges of starting a small family farm.
+Whether you come over to get married here or to pick your own berries, your business means the world to us.
+We couldn't continue to operate this family farm without community support. |